andykeefe/andykeefe/README.md

 1. Older laptop:

 Mainly used for coding and for general Linux learning.
 Used to run Windows 10, but after getting sick of my CPU running at 99% at all time I installed Arch and it is now a criminally smooth machine despite the older CPU and meager 4 GB of RAM.
-Linux 4 lyfe?

 2. Newer laptop:

 Mainly used for practicing PowerShell and other Windows tools, this is my default e-reader for my USB.
-This laptop runs, you guessed it, Windows 11.
+This laptop runs Windows 11.
 It's a decent system when it's not begging me to make Edge my default browser and to "finish setting up."
-I'm already set up, laptop, and I won't acquiesce to your whining no matter how annoying it is.
+I'm already set up, and I won't acquiesce to your whining.
 Keep it up and I will destroy your existence, and then install Linux.
 Most likely, I will not forget your pestering.
 Most certainly, I will not forgive you for it.
 In the words of an infamous and very real gunslinger, "People don't forget.
 Nothing gets forgiven."

 ## $ cat 00 09 * * * /work/andy/lib

 I work in the IT department of a public library.
-Working in the library is great because my coworkers care about helping people rather than squeezing dollars out of them.
-You say, "But Andy (not goose), how do you live without the motivation to extract value for shareholders?
-I am very stupid and only exist to make money and then die!"
-First I smile at my neighbors, then we listen to a record together, and finally I recommend a free library program for their children to learn about the horrors of reptiles.

-Do I wish the money was better?
-Yeah!
-Do I wish I would've bought $5000 of NVIDIA like I nearly did in 2020 but held back because I thought I'd need that money to pay for college but then my parents graciously paid off my last semester and by then NVIDIA was doing numbers and I thought, well the stock's a little pricey now, it'll probably drop soon but then it kept going up and up and up and now I definitely won't buy it but maybe I should but maybe there's an AI bubble about to burst and then I'll buy it after?
-Of course!

-Either way, library IT is great!

 ## $ locate /andy -name books -print